6jerry/RC9CPP/README.md

 # Project Directory Structure

 ## Project Overview
-This project is designed to demonstrate the directory structure and organization of a typical software project.
+This branch is used to record the code of some components.

 ## Directory Tree
 ```plaintext